 \subsubsection{SAD \cite{mauriello2021sad}}

 SAD (Stress Annotated Dataset) is a dataset designed for the identification of daily stressors in SMS-like conversational systems.
 It contains 6,850 sentences labeled across nine categories of stressors, derived from stress management literature, live conversations from a prototype chatbot system, crowdsourced data, and targeted web scraping from LiveJournal.
 The dataset was created to improve chatbot interactions by enabling the identification and classification of stressors in text, facilitating appropriate interventions and empathetic responses.
-The stress categories include: Work (1043), School (1043), Financial Problem (152), Emotional Turmoil (238), Social Relationships (99), Family Issues (101), Health, Fatigue, or Physical Pain (103), Everyday Decision Making (101), and Other (123).
-However, in this analysis we focused on whether stress severity without considering the source of it.
+The stress categories include: Work (1043), School (1043), Financial Problem (152), Emotional Turmoil (238), Social Relationships (99), Family Issues (101), Health, Fatigue, or Physical Pain (103), Everyday Decision Making (101), and Other (123). { However, in this analysis, we focused on the level of stress severity without considering its source.}

 The annotation process involved crowd workers on Amazon Mechanical Turk, who labeled sentences with stressor categories and severity ratings on a 10-point Likert scale, ranging from "not stressful" (1) to "extremely stressful" (10).
 The dataset includes metadata such as stressor ID, sentence text, data source, labels, severity ratings, and binary fields indicating stress and COVID-19 relation.
 The dataset is publicly available on GitHub for research and application development purposes.